Best Self Improvement Books

 The 7 Habits of Highly Effective People by Stephen Covey

-You can’t take shortcuts toward real personal growth, but enacting the 7 habits of highly effective people can help you speed up the process.
+While there are no shortcuts to genuine personal growth, implementing the 7 habits of highly effective people can accelerate your progress.
 Stephen Covey explains how to be productive while pursuing your goals.
-The main factor: aligning yourself with your values.
-It’s not just about obtaining results but caring about the process that got you there.
+The key factor: aligning yourself with your core values.
+Success isn’t just about achieving results but caring about the process that leads there.

-With over 25 million copies sold worldwide, this timeless classic goes into how one can balance the principles of the external world and its internal values.
-Stephen Covey teaches the reader how to cultivate a win-win mindset, be understood by understanding others, and how to continually improve throughout all areas of life.
+With over 25 million copies sold worldwide, this timeless classic explores balancing external world principles with internal values.
+Stephen Covey teaches readers to cultivate a win-win mindset, achieve understanding by first understanding others, and continuously improve across all life areas.

 10. Daring Greatly by Brené Brown